 8. De-stress at rustic Mabibi beach camp

 Wonderful rustic Mabibi Campsite is situated at Hulley Point on the Elephant Coast.
-It has 8 secluded sites with a private braai area and tap each and 3 equipped self-catering chalets.
-Contact Michell Jewaskiewitz on +27 (0)35 474-1504 for more info.
+It has eight secluded sites with a private braai area and equipped self-catering chalets.

-Declared a National Monument in 1942, the Raffia Palm grove in Mtunzini has a lovely boardwalk trail from where you can spot the distinguished palmnut vultures.
-The palms grow to an impressive 25 metres high with 18 metre long leaves!
-Valley Drive, Mtunzini.
+Declared a National Monument in 1942, the Raffia Palm grove in Mtunzini has a lovely boardwalk trail from where you can spot the distinguished Palm Nut Vultures.
+The palms grow to an impressive 25 metres high with 18-metre-long leaves!

 10. Go on an affordable luxury safari at Mavela Game Lodge

-For a first class luxury-tented camp safari experience that doesn’t break the bank consider Mavela Game Lodge.
-They offer an all-inclusive package (with drinks food, accommodation and activities) for R2100 per person sharing per night.
+For a first-class luxury tented camp safari experience that doesn’t break the bank, consider Mavela Game Lodge.
+They offer an affordable all-inclusive package that includes drinks food, accommodation and activities.

-It sounds like a lot but compared to other premium safari experiences this is extremely reasonable.
-You get an en suite tented accommodation in one of their five guest tents, 2 x daily guided game drives in an open 4×4 vehicle, daily meals, early morning coffee with rusks and fresh fruit, full English breakfast, high tea and three-course gourmet dinner as well as all day tea and coffee, local beer, wine, spirits and soft drinks and the Zululand Rhino Reserve conservation levy.
-Book here.
+You can expect an ensuite tented accommodation in one of their five guest tents, daily guided game drives in an open 4×4 vehicle, daily meals and all-day refreshments, early morning coffee with rusks and fresh fruit, full English breakfast, high tea and three-course gourmet dinners.

 11. Visit Lake Sibaya, the largest freshwater lake in SA